flexcompute/tidy3d/docs/install.rst

     tidy3d configure --apikey=XXX

-Note: Windows users will need to peform a slighlty different step to link the registration.
+Note: Windows users will need to perform a slightly different step to link the registration.
 From the anaconda prompt where tidy3d was pip installed, the following commands should be run instead

 .. code-block:: bash

     pip install pipx
     pipx run tidy3d configure --apikey=XXX

-Alternatively, the API key can be set up using the evironment variable ``SIMCLOUD_APIKEY`` as:
+Alternatively, the API key can be set up using the environment variable ``SIMCLOUD_APIKEY`` as:

 .. code-block:: bash